Five Star Parent Handbook

 In accordance with Texas State licensing requirements, we require that parents submit a doctor’s certificate and immunization record, for each child, upon enrollment.
 These records are kept on file at the school and must be updated annually.
 If you want to exempt your child from vaccinations, you must provide the State of Texas form for vaccine requirement exemptions.

-The school does not require employees to have immunizations, but highly encourages it.
-The school does have a provider that comes to each location in the Fall of each year and will give the flu vaccination for no cost to the employee or the employee may obtain the flu vaccine at local providers and the cost will be reimbursed.
+The school does not require employees to have immunizations, but we do cover the cost of immunizations for flu and MMR.
+The school does have a provider that comes to each location in the Fall of each year and will give the flu vaccination for no cost to the employee or the employee may obtain the flu vaccine and/or MMR immunization at local providers and the cost will be reimbursed.

 Hours of Operation